gamemanual0/gm0/source/docs/team-sustainment/starting-a-team.rst

 - For home teams, pitch to your parents or guardians!
 They’ll probably be dealing with a majority of the headache anyways so be nice :)
 - Finally, if you’re pitching to a community nonprofit, make sure you highlight how FIRST will help the organization to grow.
 Offer to volunteer your and your teammates’ time to other STEM programs that the organization runs, and create a symbiotic relationship.

+All 3 pitches should follow a similar structure; the easiest and most efficient involves a slide deck presentation.
+Make sure you highlight the value proposition of starting an FTC team: educational experience, building future STEM professionals, increasing the potential of the area’s technology economy, etc. You may not think it’s important, but many decision-makers take these factors into account when deciding to approve your FTC team or not!

 .. tip::
     A value proposition in marketing is a concise statement of the benefits that a company is delivering to customers who buy its products or services.
 It serves as a declaration of intent, both inside the company and in the marketplace. - `Investopedia <https://www.investopedia.com/terms/v/valueproposition.asp/>`_.

-All 3 pitches should follow a similar structure; the easiest and most efficient involves a slide deck presentation.
-Make sure you highlight the value proposition of starting an FTC team: educational experience, building future STEM professionals, increasing the potential of the area’s technology economy, etc. You may not think it’s important, but many decision-makers take these factors into account when deciding to approve your FTC team or not!

 Make sure you don’t underpitch your budget needs!
 -------------------------------------------------
 Here’s a breakdown of a typical FTC season budget:

+- FIRST Registration is $295, and allows you to obtain your team number and compete.
+- Region and competition costs vary depending on your region, ranging from $250 to $800 or more.
+Check with your region’s Program Delivery Partner for more information.
 - A full competition game set will run you $450 / season.
 - A competition field will also run you $650, and - unless you take care with the tiles that make it up - it will cost you additional money to replace every 2-3 years.
-- A Driver Hub (robot communication device) will cost you $250, a Control Hub (robot control board) will cost $350, and an Expansion Hub (additional control board), will cost another $250.
+- FIRST’s Control and Communication set will cost you $265, and their Electronics set will cost $282.
+Buying an additional Expansion Hub to maximize your robot’s actuation will cost another $250.
 If you’re careful, these are one-time purchases.
-There are also bundles for slightly cheaper.
 - The goBILDA FTC Starter Kit, which is recommended to start you with basic hardware, will run you $600 (with the FTC discount).
 If you CAD design your robot in advance, you can go cheaper.
 - Extra money for sensors and servos - each can run you up to $100 each!
 Assuming 2 servos and 3 sensors, that’s $500.

-The above budget adds up to $3,000 in startup costs, and roughly $2,000 per year.
+The above budget adds up to roughly $4,000 in startup costs, and ~$2,500 per year.
 You can definitely start a team on a budget much cheaper than this *(see #12806 Roboken in PowerPlay)*, but if you have the opportunity to pitch a budget, seize it!

 If you are unable to achieve this amount of funding, you can make this budget more manageable through several methods: